-CSU police, residence hall staff, Support and Safety Assessment, and the Women and Gender Advocacy Center are among university groups that provide safety and crime prevention educational programs in a variety of settings.
+CSU police, residence hall staff, Support and Safety Assessment, and the Survivor Advocacy and Foundational Education (SAFE) Center are among university groups that provide safety and crime prevention educational programs in a variety of settings.

 Crime Prevention and Security Awareness Programs